13 Managing Assets

 Note

-By clicking delete or export below the list of operating systems more than one operating system can be deleted or exported at a time.
+By clicking or below the list of operating systems more than one operating system can be deleted or exported at a time.
 The drop-down list is used to select which operating systems are deleted or exported.

 Details Page